pisores/Web3CasinoCrash/replit.md

 - **FIX**: Mines multiplier now starts from 0.12x and progressively increases based on mines count
 - **FIX**: With 1 mine, player breaks even after ~10 revealed cells; more mines = faster break even
 - **FIX**: RTP slider now immediately saves position after update (no delay)
+- **NEW**: Audio system with AudioProvider context and AudioControls component
+- **NEW**: Unique background music for each game (8 tracks: lobby, crash, mines, dice, slots, plinko, scissors, turtle)
+- **NEW**: Sound effects for game actions (win, lose, click, bet, spin, reveal, crash, cashout)
+- **NEW**: Music and sound volume controls with persistence in localStorage

+## Audio System
+- `AudioProvider` context wraps the app for global audio state
+- `AudioControls` component in header shows music/sound toggles and volume sliders
+- Each game has unique background music with different moods
+- Music is disabled by default (user must enable), sounds enabled at 50% volume
+- Settings persist in localStorage under "gameAudioSettings" key

 ## User Preferences
 - Dark theme by default (gaming aesthetic)